 Roanna Gonsalves was born and brought up in Mumbai, India.
 She attended St. Xavier’s College, Mumbai.
-She came to Australia as an international student from India in 1998.
-She is the author of The Permanent Resident, an acclaimed collection of short fiction published by UWAP in November 2016.
-It is on a number of must-read lists of Australian books.
+She came to Australia as an international student in 1998.
+She is the author of The Permanent Resident, an acclaimed collection of short fiction published by UWAP in November 2016 that has been shortlisted for the NSW Premier’s Literary Award Multicultural Prize 2018.

 According to the award-winning Australian writer Michelle De Kretser, The Permanent Resident is “a brilliant fashioning of newness in the Australian literary landscape”.
 Roanna has been called “a bold Australian voice” who “writes like a minx, full of mischief”, “like Jhumpa Lahiri but with a playful approach”.

-The Permanent Resident is on several lists of must-read books, and is on the syllabi of courses and units at a number of Australian universities and is being studied in the fields of Australian Literature, Postcolonial Literatures, and Creative Writing.
+The Permanent Resident is on several lists of must-read books, is on the syllabi of courses and units at a number of Australian and international universities and is being studied in the fields of Australian Literature, Postcolonial Literatures, and Creative Writing.

 Roanna’s series of radio documentaries, On the tip of a billion tongues, commissioned and broadcast by Earshot, ABC RN, is an acerbic socio-political portrayal of contemporary India through its multilingual writers.
 She is a recipient of the Prime Minister’s Australia Asia Endeavour Award, and is co-founder co-editor of Southern Crossings.

-She has a PhD from the University of New South Wales, and has been facilitating and teaching creative writing workshops for all ages within communities as well as at schools and in the university sector for many years.
+She has a PhD from the University of New South Wales.
+She has been facilitating and teaching creative writing workshops for all ages within communities as well as at schools and in the university sector for many years.
 Her research interests are in the sociology of the arts, social media, creativity studies, and postcolonial literatures.
 She has taught in Creative Writing, Media Studies, and Literary Studies at Australian universities.

-She can be found at roannagonsalves.com.au, on Twitter @roannagonsalves, and also at firstname.lastname@example.org
+She can be found at roannagonsalves.com.au, and on Twitter @roannagonsalves.